00siddharth/-TASK-1-Prediction-using-Supervised-ML/README.md

+# AUTHOR- SIDDHARTH SINHA
+# About-
+Hello reader!
+I'm Siddharth sinha an computer science student at SRMIST  and a Coder by Heart!
+I am a growing candidate in learning from day-to-day experiences.
+I give my 100 % in whatever I do to accomplish the goals.

-# PREDICTION USING SUPERVISED ML
+# TASK 1 PREDICTION USING SUPERVISED ML

 -Predict the percentage of an student based on the no. of study hours.
 This is a simple linear regression task as it involves just 2 variables.